SvenWesterlaken/mongo4j/README.md

   })
 ```

+## Examples
+For examples, refer to the [test cases](test/functions/) for now.

 ## Upcoming features & to-do-list
 Unfortunately I don't have much time for keeping this repo up-to-date.
 However, from time to time I will try to keep the repo at least functioning.
 Right now all of the functionality described are functional.
 These should cover the basic needs for scenarios where this package is used.

-**Feel free to contribute by picking something from the to-do-list below and makinga pull-request!**
+**Feel free to contribute by picking something from the to-do-list below and making a pull-request!**
 _I will check these every now and then_

 #### To-do-list: